ruchim24/FoodOrderApp/README.md

  Voila 😉 its done.

 <b>P.S.</b> This a side project I am working on and is a basic application just to hone my skills.
-Might add new functionalities later.